-For calls implemented following the full cost model, the site of research must – before the applications is submitted – ensure in the online services (SARA) that the funding contribution of the site of research and the calculated coefficients it maintains (overheads percentage, percentage for indirect employee costs and coefficient for effective working hours) are up to date.
+For calls implemented following the full cost model, the site of research must – before the application is submitted – ensure in the online services (SARA) that the funding contribution of the site of research and the calculated coefficients it maintains (overheads percentage, percentage for indirect employee costs and coefficient for effective working hours) are up to date.
 The site must also check that the VAT practice and the business ID are correct.
 The coefficients will be valid during the entire funding period.

 If there are no other funding sources, the site of research must cover at least 30% of the costs of a project under full costing.
 If there are other sources, their contributions must also pass through the books of the site of research.